Disease/Disorder

 Available or current treatment guidelines

-• Physical therapy, stretching, strengthening exercises, yoga, chiropractic therapy, and other non-invasive conservative modalities have shown variable results and have not shown consistent benefits.
+- Physical therapy, stretching, strengthening exercises, yoga, chiropractic therapy, and other non-invasive conservative modalities have shown variable results without consistent benefits.

-• All oral medications for dystonia are off-label use and there are no medications that underwent rigorous trials for efficacy.
+- All oral medications for dystonia are off-label use, and there are no medications which have undergone rigorous trials for efficacy.

 Coordination of care